-If you only have US dollar cash and are taking a taxi, I would let the taxi driver know before you get in to make sure they will take the US dollar cash.
+If you only have US dollar cash and are taking a taxi, I would inform the taxi driver before you get in to make sure they will take the US dollar cash.
 Just be aware they may charge you slightly extra for their having to take the US dollar cash.

 Also, all major hotels, shops, and restaurants usually accept credit cards.
 Some places that accept credit cards may charge you an extra credit card service fee.